julieta-salvado-globant/property-merge/README.md

 Two alternative stream processors are included in the code.

 ## First version
-The code includes a simple `StreamProcessor` that joins strings from three topics (“title”, “test” and “location”) and concatenates those strings when one of them changes.
+The code includes a simple `StreamProcessingApplication` that joins strings from three topics (“title”, “test” and “location”) and concatenates those strings when one of them changes.

 ### How to see it working?